Human Attention During Localization of Memory Bugs in C Programs: Experimental Results

 \subsection{RQ3: Attention and Task Outcome}

 Overall we observed differences in terms of regression rate and mean euclidean distance between fixations for higher versus lower performance on tasks.
-We did not observe a difference for fixation count or duration, or unique lines or methods read.
+Euclidean distance is the length of a line segment between 2 points.
+The mean euclidean distance between fixations refers to the mean distance from the x,y coordinates of each fixation to the next fixation.
+Regression rate is defined in Section~\ref{sec:rq2}.
+Although we did not find statistically significant differences in fixation count, fixation duration, or the number of unique lines or methods read, a lack of statistical significance does not imply the absence of an underlying effect; it only means that the current data do not provide sufficient evidence to detect one.
 Our findings are conceptually similar to reports from Software Engineering and other research areas that higher or lower performance on tasks can be associated with greater focus on certain thematically-relevant components~\cite{carmichael2010does, eivazi2011predicting, fritz2014using, jin2021study, steichen2014inferring}.
 This section discusses the nature of these differences in our study and key caveats.

-First consider Figure~\ref{fig:fix_on_correct} which shows the percent of fixations on a ``correct bug line.''
-A ``correct bug line'' is a line in the code that would have been marked as a correct answer to the ``where accuracy'' question (see Section~\ref{sec:dataprocessing} for definitions).
+First consider Figure~\ref{fig:fix_on_correct} which shows the percent of fixations on a ``correct bug location.''
+A ``correct bug location'' is a line in the code that would have been marked as a correct answer to the ``location accuracy'' question (see Section~\ref{sec:dataprocessing} for definitions).
 Each bar in Figure~\ref{fig:fix_on_correct} is a task by a participant.
-The bar height is the percent of fixations during that task that the participant looked at a correct bug line.
-While the percentages themselves should not be over-interpreted, what we observe is that even during tasks with ``where accuracy'' of 2 or 3, participants often fixated on correct bug lines at least briefly.
-This means that participants failed to mark these lines as bug locations even though we have evidence that they read those locations.
+The bar height is the percent of fixations during that task that the participant looked at a correct bug location.

-As an initial point for understanding differences in attention based on task performance, we calculated six metrics of visual attention and split them based on high and low performance.
-We define ``high'' as ``where accuracy'' scores 4-5 and ``low'' as ``where accuracy'' scores 1-2.
+\begin{highlightbox} \textbf{\finding{ While the percentages in Figure~\ref{fig:fix_on_correct} themselves should not be over-interpreted, what we observe is that even during tasks with a low ``location accuracy,'' participants often fixated on correct bug lines at least briefly.
+This means that participants failed to mark these lines as bug locations even though we have evidence that they read those locations.}} \end{highlightbox}